Read-The-Question/rtq-review/src/pages/md/papers/the-london-independent-girls-schools-consortium--11-plus--maths--2012--group-1.md

 ABBR:  Let's find the relation between the consecutive terms of the sequence.

-The difference between the terms is $0.2$.
+The next term is calculated by adding $0.2$ to the previous term.
 Hence, the sequence would be:

 $
 \begin{matrix}